-Scotland women hit seven against Faroe Islands in World Cup Qualifier win
+Scotland women hit seven against Faroe Islands in World Cup qualifier win

 Emslie was adamant in taking the freekick on the edge of the box.
 Her persistence paid off as her effort was hit perfectly as the Faroese keeper could only stand and watch.

-Despite the result, the game didn’t end on the positive note as one would have hoped after Erin Cuthbert was stretchered off after a player collision.
+Despite the result, the game didn’t end on the positive note as one would have hoped after Erin Cuthbert was stretchered off after colliding with an opposition player.

 Martinez Losa was delighted with Scotland’s assured winning display as he said: “Getting the three points was very important.
 We have a new group and we are developing new principles.